- When is a permit (residential and/or commercial) required?

 - under cabinet lighting (hard-wired)

-· Adding, relocating, or repairing plumbing fixtures or components
+- Adding or relocating plumbing fixtures or components

 - backflow devices (i.e., RPZ)